mahesh-sketch/Backend-series/README.md

-# Backend Series Repository 🚀
+# Backend Series 🚀

-Welcome to the Backend Series repository! 🎉 This comprehensive collection covers a wide array of backend development topics, helping you master essential concepts and tools.
+Welcome to the Backend Series! 🎉 This comprehensive collection covers a wide array of backend development topics, helping you master essential concepts and tools.
 Each module is designed to provide in-depth insights and practical examples for a well-rounded learning experience.

 ## Table of Contents